Haigro/Exoplanet-Classification/README.md

 ## Use
 To run this project yourself, you must:
 - download both the data and code used in this project
-### Data
-You will find the data used in this analysis in the file labeled "cumulative.csv".
+ - Data: You will find the data used in this analysis in the file labeled "cumulative.csv".
-### Code
-The analysis code is located in the file "Project.ipynb".
+ - Code: The analysis code is located in the file "Project.ipynb".

 - ensure that you have the required packages installed
 - update the "path" variable in the first code cell to reflect the path of the data on your computer